Anamyashwanth/SQL/Database Language.md

 DCL is short for Data Control Language which acts as an access specifier to the database.(basically to grant and revoke permissions to users in the database

-GRANT: grant permissions to the user for running DML(SELECT, INSERT, DELETE,…) commands on the table
+1. GRANT: grant permissions to the user for running DML(SELECT, INSERT, DELETE,…) commands on the table.
-REVOKE: revoke permissions to the user for running DML(SELECT, INSERT, DELETE,…) command on the specified table
+2. REVOKE: revoke permissions to the user for running DML(SELECT, INSERT, DELETE,…) command on the specified table.

 **Transactional Control Language (TCL)**

 TCL is short for Transactional Control Language which acts as an manager for all types of transactional data and all transactions.
 Some of the command of TCL are

-Roll Back: Used to cancel  or Undo changes made in the database
+1. Roll Back: Used to cancel  or Undo changes made in the database.
-Commit: It is used to apply or save changes in the database Save Point: It is used to save the data on the temporary basis in the database
+2. Commit: It is used to apply or save changes in the database.
+3. Save Point: It is used to save the data on the temporary basis in the database.